‘It's too much for our team right now’: SU falters in 3rd game of week

 Subscribe to our sports newsletter here.

 Cardwell’s basket capped a 14-5 run by the Tigers to open the second frame while also serving as two of Auburn’s 33 bench points from seven backups who combined for 79 minutes.
-Two of Syracuse’s subs — Benny Williams and Symir Torrence — played 21 minutes each, with Torrence replacing a congested Girard who head coach Jim Boehiem said was “having trouble moving around out there tonight,” and Williams replacing an ineffective Jimmy.
-But they, along with Frank Anselem, combined for just 10 points.
+Two of Syracuse’s subs — Benny Williams and Symir Torrence — played 21 minutes each, with Torrence replacing a congested Joe Girard III who head coach Jim Boeheim said was “having trouble moving around out there tonight,” and Williams replacing an ineffective Jimmy.
+But Williams and Torrence, along with Frank Anselem, combined for just 10 points.

 “I just think three games in a row for us is too much, and against this type of pressure that we had to play against three days in a row, it’s too much for our team right now,” Boeheim said.

-The way the Battle 4 Atlantis bracket unfolded for Syracuse, their final game — their third in three days — doubled as its toughest.
+The way the Battle 4 Atlantis bracket unfolded for Syracuse, its final game — its third in three days — doubled as its toughest.
 Auburn was its first ranked opponent of the season, with the defensive intensity of VCU and the offensive burst of Arizona State, to varying degrees, all meshed into a lineup with a collection of transfers and Smith, the No. 6 recruit in the Class of 2021 according to ESPN.
-It was the Orange’s first SEC opponent since 2016, their first game against Auburn since 2003, and served as the first litmus test, a baseline of sorts, for a team with a porous 2-3 zone, an emerging center and 3-point options that haven’t produced consistently.
+It was the Orange’s first Southeastern Conference opponent since 2016 and their first game against Auburn since 2003.
+It served as the first litmus test, a baseline of sorts, for a team with a porous 2-3 zone, an emerging center and 3-point options that haven’t produced consistently.

 And heading into the first media timeout, they’d built themselves the exact foundation they needed.
 Buddy hit back-to-back 3s, including one in transition after he missed a similar opportunity in the game’s opening possessions.
-Edwards scored four quick points against Kessler, the 7-foot-1 center who transferred to the Tigers from UNC, and shifted around him with a light finish.
-He nearly scored a third basket too, but the shot clock expired just as he drove left, spun and finished with his left hand.
+Edwards scored four quick points against Walker Kessler, the 7-foot-1 center who transferred to the Tigers from North Carolina and shifted around him with a light finish.
+Edwards nearly scored a third basket too, but the shot clock expired just as he drove left, spun and finished with his left hand.

 But as the first half wore on, Auburn stayed within striking distance and eventually took over the lead for good.
 At the center of that push was their defense — including Johnson, who led the Tigers with five steals and finished the tournament with 14.
 When Girard maneuvered into the paint in the first half, eventually turning his back on Johnson to create extra protection, the guard poked it away and raced up the court in transition.

 “I love the fact that (Johnson) makes a lot of good decisions to come off the ball.
-He has a feel for when a guy needs some help, and he’s willing to go make a play,” Pearl said.
+He has a feel for when a guy needs some help, and he’s willing to go make a play,” Auburn head coach Bruce Pearl said.
 “And when he goes in, he usually gets it.
-Kinda like a shark.
-There’s a little blood in the water, he just sees that blood and he just goes and gets it.”
+Kind of like a shark.
+There’s a little blood in the water — he just sees that blood, and he just goes and gets it.”

 When paired with Auburn’s press, it created a scenario that dug the Orange too deep a hole to climb out of.
-They trailed by 10 at halftime, but that ballooned when Smith hit a 3-pointer ahead of the Under-8 timeout, then another just before the Under-4 while picking up a technical after mouthing toward the SU bench.
+They trailed by 10 at halftime, but that ballooned when Smith hit a 3-pointer ahead of the under-eight timeout, then another just before the under-four timeout while picking up a technical after mouthing toward the SU bench.

 In between those shots, the Orange responded with a second-half run of their own, though, closing the gap to 10 with eight minutes left and making those early Auburn points to start the frame, those zone breakdowns and those alley-oops, resemble afterthoughts — albeit brief ones.